markruangrattham/Expense-calculator/README.md

 # Expense-calculator
-I couldn't be brother to set up a google sheets so I did the next best thing....
+I couldn't be bother to set up a google sheets so I did the next best thing....

 ## 📊 Overview